accelleran/xapp-training-course/module-6/readme.md

 - 20 MHz cells have 13 sub-bands
 - 10 MHz cells have 9 sub-bands

 You can get these details from the dRAX Dashboard by checking the configuration of the cells.
-Another way is to us ethe API Gateway and to GET the cells configuration.
+Another way is to use the API Gateway and to GET the cells configuration.

 ## Trigger the sub-band masking